mhoffman/kmos/doc/source/reference/cli.rst

         -d/--debug
             Turn on assertion statements in F90 code

-        -n/--no-compiler-optimization
-            Do not send optimizing flags to compiler.

 ``kmos edit <xml-file>``
     Open the kmos xml-file in a GUI to edit